MichaelEGA/Open-Galaxy/README.md

   - Added: if ship has been disabled node
   - Fixed: Can now select first item in dropdown
   - Added: Automatic version update
+  - Added: Coroutine enders
-  - Added: Coroutine enders, display only selected nodes in editor
+  - Added: display only selected nodes in editor
   - Added: Wing rotations, hangars, and ion to all relevant ships
   - Added: Turret loading from json
   - Updated: Base code for wing rotations finished